How to Prevent iGaming Fraud in 2023

 As you may already know, in fraud prevention, the more data you have, the better.
 The challenge is to acquire that data and validate it using data enrichment.
 A large section of our guide focuses on the process of enriching data through a variety of tools, such as:

-- Email profiling:does the email address exist?
+- Email profiling: Does the email address exist?
 Is it from a suspicious, disposable domain?
 Or one that doesn’t require any verification during sign up?
 Fraudsters will create an email address fast, and without linking to Twitter, Facebook or other social media accounts.
-This is not the typical behaviour of a genuine customer, who would use an aged email address, probably used to sign into multiple social media platforms.
+This is not the typical behavior of a genuine customer, who would use an aged email address, probably used to sign into multiple social media platforms.
 You can read more in our email lookup tool comparison here.

 Want to Fight iGaming Fraud on All Fronts?

 Make sure you download our guide today.
 We cover all of the above and much more, including:

 - How to use AI for self-exclusion fraud prevention

 - Behavioral patterns and patterns in onboarding data that suggest multi-account abuse.

 - Why a multi-layered fraud prevention system could benefit iGaming operators

 - What velocity rules and machine-learning insights can do to reduce false positives, friendly fraud, and multi-accounting